open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-faq.md

 - [GitHub & Git Foundations (Playlist)](https://www.youtube.com/watch?list=PLg7s6cbtAD15G8lNyoaYDuKZSKyJrgwB-&v=FyfwLX4HAxM)
 - [Shorter Git/GitHub Tutorial (Playlist)](https://www.youtube.com/watch?v=vR-y_2zWrIE&list=PLWKjhJtqVAbkFiqHnNaxpOPhh9tSWMXIF)
 - [Mastering Markdown (Playlist)](https://www.youtube.com/watch?v=Je5w18nn-e8&list=PLu8EoSxDXHP7v7K5nZSMo9XWidbJ_Bns3)
-- [How to Manually Fix Git Merge Conflicts](https://www.youtube.com/watch?v=g8BRcB9NLp4) - Please note that this video will explain how to fix a merge conflict from the point of view of the repo owner who is trying to merge a pull request.
-However, it is helpful also when you have to fix a merge conflict on your own local and forked repos.
+- [How to Manually Fix Git Merge Conflicts](https://www.youtube.com/watch?v=g8BRcB9NLp4) - Please note that this video will explain how to fix a merge conflict from the perspective of the repository owner who is trying to merge a pull request.
+However, it is also helpful when you need to resolve a merge conflict in your own local and forked repositories.
 - [How to Use VirtualBox](https://www.youtube.com/watch?v=Dbblu_HVROk)
 - [Vagrant Tutorial](https://www.youtube.com/watch?v=PmOMc4zfCSw)